markterweele/windows-itpro-docs/windows/client-management/mdm/wifi-csp.md

 <!-- Device-Profile-{SSID}-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
-Specifies the Profile Name of the Wi-Fi network (32 bytes maximum) to create, configure, query, or delete.
+Specifies the Profile name of the Wi-Fi network (32 bytes maximum) to create, configure, query, or delete.
 The name is case sensitive and can be represented in ASCII.
 In the URI, it must be %-escaped, but the non-%-escaped value is used inside the system.

 > [!NOTE]
 > This field is the Profile Name that appears as a "Friendly Name" to the user and contains the Wi-Fi settings information.
 The non-%-escaped value must correspond to `<name>` in `<WLANProfile> <name>`.

-This value MAY be different from the SSID of the actual network being broadcast (which is under `<WLANProfile> <SSIDConfig> <SSID> <name>`).
+The Profile name can be the same or different from the SSID of the actual network being broadcast (which is under `<WLANProfile> <SSIDConfig> <SSID> <name>`).
+For example, the broadcast SSID might be "CC_Corp_7" but the Profile name might be "ContosoWiFi".

-> [!IMPORTANT]
-> If the Profile name isn't set correctly in the MDM SyncML, as per the information in the Wi-Fi settings XML (`<WLANProfile>`), it could lead to some unexpected errors.
-In other words, if the profile is `<WLANProfile><name>Contoso Wi-Fi</name>{...}`, the MDM SyncML must be `<LocURI>./Vendor/MSFT/WiFi/Profile/Contoso%20Wi-Fi/WlanXml</LocURI>`.
 <!-- Device-Profile-{SSID}-Editable-End -->

 <!-- Device-Profile-{SSID}-DFProperties-Begin -->